 As with the rest of Africa, Namibia enjoys abundant wildlife.
 The Etosha National Park has over 114 mammal species, several of which are rare and endangered, while others are endemic to north-western Namibia and south-western Angola only.
 About 340 bird species occur in the park, of which a third are migratory.
 Namibia has large tracts of land which have been declared as National Parks or made available to the local communities.
 This land is all unfenced, allowing for unhindered traversing of wildlife.

-Together with its diverse environments, from bushland savannah across semi desert to the oldest desert on earth, Namibia has flora that will fascinate the avid botanist.
-The Succulent Karoo region is home to more than 5,000 plant species, nearly 40% of which is endemic and 18% threatened.
+Together with its diverse environments, from bushland savannah across semi-desert to the oldest desert on earth, Namibia has flora that will fascinate the avid botanist.
+The Succulent Karoo region is home to more than 5,000 plant species, nearly 40% of which are endemic and 18% threatened.
 It has the richest succulent flora in the world, holding about one-third of the world’s approximately 10,000 succulent species.